gugutz/banking-api/CHALLENGE.md

 **Exceptional flow**: the origin account doenst have enough balance
 1. The system cancels the transfer

-### > Implementation

-To build this feature, a specific service was created for the transfers, inside `services/transfer_service.rb` This service is activated through the `service_controller.rb` when the request is received by the API

-An authentication system was also made using `Devise` so the system could keep track of who originated the transfer.
-The controller verifies if the client is currently logged in, and only then allows the transfer to be made.

-On every transfer, and `Audit` record is created to keep track of all transfers, which will be usefull on feature #2 of this challenge.

 ## Feature #2 - Checking balance